Contact Form 7 Review: Still A Decent Free Contact Form Plugin For WordPress?

 Once the plugin is activated, you can add the default contact form to your WordPress posts and pages by inserting the corresponding shortcode (not sure what shortcodes are?) into your content.

-You can then preview your page to see how the contact form looks before hitting the publish button once you’re ready for the form to go live.
+You can then preview your page to see how the contact form looks, and then hit the publish button when you’re ready for the form to go live.

 Useful Set of Form Fields